roadrunner34/StampinUp-SDET-Tests/Comments and notes found while testing.md

 The following are bugs and notes found while testing and creating this test suite

 ## Bugs found while testing
 1. On the sign in popup, you have 2 data-testid for the password field, thereby making it harder to use data-testid to fill out the password field.
 Search for "auth-password".
+Same for the account creation page
 2. All the data-testid's for the different sections under the account name are the same, "account-link"